singularian/radialaccelerator/README.md

 A radial accelerator is a new type of particle accelerator.
 It consists of radial modules interconnected to form a linear accelerator or ring accelerator.
 The radial modules are looped tracks that form a loop of a n dimensional width.
-The track size can be anywhere from a sub micron or smaller to several centimenters or larger.
+The track size can be anywhere from a micron or smaller to several centimenters or larger.
 Each module can be from several milimeters to up to a meter or more in circumference depending on the design.
 They can be fabricated with chip lithography techniques or created by conventional techniques.
 It provides for a particle accelerator thousands of times larger than a simple ring or linear accelerator.
 A radial accelerator can be a spiral or an array of interconnected channels.